vuepress/docs/docs/guide/theme.md

 Community users have created lots of theme and published them to [NPM](https://www.npmjs.com/search?q=keywords:vuepress-theme).
 You should check the theme's own documentation for detailed guide.

-You can explore more themes in [Awesome VuePress](https://github.com/vuepress/awesome-vuepress) or [VuePress Marketplace](https://marketplace.vuejs.press/).
+You can explore more themes in [VuePress Marketplace](https://marketplace.vuejs.press/).

 ## Local Theme